 How to use the Lidar-Lite Laser Module robot skillLidar-Lite Distance Sensor connects to any of the three i2c ports.
-The Lidar-Lite is a laser based measurement solution supporting a wide variety of applications (e.g. drones, general robotics, industrial sensing and more).
-Measures distance, velocity and signal strength of cooperative and non cooperative targets at distances from zero to more than 40 meters.
+The Lidar-Lite is a laser-based measurement solution supporting various applications (e.g., drones, general robotics, industrial sensing, and more).
+Measures distance, velocity, and signal strength of cooperative and noncooperative targets at distances from zero to more than 40 meters.

 This ARC control will read data from the sensor and set EZ-Script Variables, respectively.
 If the sensor is not connected, the EZ-B v4 will lock up.
 This control will not read data automatically.
 We have provided a ControlCommand() for querying the device and setting the variables.
 Each time you wish to receive data from the Lidar-Lite, you must ask the control to RUN ONCE with ControlCommand().

 Here is an example code for looping every 100 milliseconds to request distance data.
 The data from the Lidar-Lite will be stored in EZ-Script Variables.
 You may press the CONFIG button on the control to see what variables are being set with data.
-Ensure you have an Lidar-Lite ARC control added, an Lidar-Lite laser module sensor connected to the i2c of the EZ-B, and paste this code into an EZ-Script control.
-When this script is running, the Lidar-Lite will continually update the specified variables with data every 100ms.
+Ensure you have a Lidar-Lite ARC control added and a Lidar-Lite laser module sensor connected to the i2c of the EZ-B, and paste this code into an EZ-Script control.
+When this script runs, the Lidar-Lite will update the specified variables with data every 100ms.
 Check the Variable Watcher to view the data from the sensor.

 :loop ControlCommand("Lidar Lite", RunOnce) print("Distance: " + $lidar) sleep(100) goto(loop)